theRealAph/ScopeLocals/README.md

 ### Virtual threads versus thread local variables

+Platform Threads are:

+* Long-running
+* Heavyweight
+* Pooled

+Virtual Threads are:

+* Short-running
+* Lightweight
+* Singular (?)

+It would certainly be useful for these numerous cheap and plentiful threads to be able to access some context from their parent.
+For example, they may share a logger on an output stream.
+Perhaps they may share some kind of security policy too.

+For such uses we want sharing, but we do not want mutability.
+It should be popssible for a child thread to share its parent's context, but it's not necessary to mutate it.
+In contrast, thread local variables assume mutability.
+While it makes sese for a parent to share context with a million children, it makes no sense at all for them to maintain mutable copies of it.

 The need for extent locals arose from Project Loom, where threads are cheap and plentiful, rather than expensive and scarce.
 If you only have a few hundred platform threads, maintaining a thread local map